 But now, he's facing a different kind of reckoning.

-Last July, he was diagnosed with glioblastoma, a form of brain cancer that usually is terminal.
+In July 2017, he was diagnosed with glioblastoma, a form of brain cancer that usually is terminal.

 Shortly after the diagnosis, McCain went to the Senate floor to plead for bipartisanship.